hpdic/hermes/INSTALL.md

 ### 2. Build and Register the Plugin

-This will compile the plugin, copy it into MySQL’s plugin directory, and register all UDFs:
+This step compiles the plugin, installs it into MySQL’s plugin directory, and registers all functions:

 ```bash
 ./script/build.sh
 ```

-### 3. Ensure OpenFHE Shared Libraries Are Visible
+### 3. Link OpenFHE Shared Libraries

-If your system cannot find OpenFHE's shared libraries (e.g., `libOPENFHEpke.so`), add this path to the system linker:
+If the system cannot find `libOPENFHE*.so`, run:

 ```bash
 echo "/usr/local/lib" | sudo tee /etc/ld.so.conf.d/openfhe.conf
 sudo ldconfig
 ```

-### 4. Test the Plugin
+### 4. Run the Test Suite

 ```bash
 ./script/test.sh